uclnlp/jack/Understanding_Jack_the_Reader.md

 ### Re-usable Functionality in JTR

 ##### Preprocessing Methods (tokenize, normalize, add sequence length)
 - The pipeline method is the heaviest and most detailed processing step.
-This method is wrangling and preprocessing data with simple call [jtr.pipelines.pipeline(..)](jtr/pipelines.py#L115) but behind this method there are several preprocessing steps:
+This method is wrangling and preprocessing data with simple call [jtr.pipeline(..)](jtr/pipelines.py#L115) (!!! doesn't exist anymore) but behind this method there are several preprocessing steps:
   - [jtr.preprocess.map.deep_map](jtr/preprocess/map.py): This is a clever method which traverses a dictionary for certain keys and transforms the values of given keys in-place in a very efficient manner.
 It does this by using a map function to the list of value under the given dictionary keys.
 It is usually used to transform a list of question strings, into a tokenized version, that is transform it into a list of question word-lists
   - [jtr.preprocess.map.deep_seq_map](jtr/preprocess/map.py): The sister of deep_map.
 Also applies a function and transforms the given values under a dictionary keys in-place.
 The difference is that it applies this functionality on lists of lists (for example tokenized questions).
 With that we can use this function to do many things:
     - Words -> lower case words